juntao/arenztopia/content/news/Issue 40.md

 ## Arts
 by Owen Miyazoi

-The Sculptor's Association of Arenztopia (SAA) announced its dissolution on Monday, after a scandal which caused the resignment of prominent artists like Bao Mokino, Moe Kinakshi, Miekl Kyonankii, and others.
+The Sculptor's Association of Arenztopia (SAA) announced its dissolution on Thursday, after a scandal which caused the resignment of prominent artists like Bao Mokino, Moe Kinakshi, Miekl Kyonankii, and others.
+The scandal involved a

 ## Sports
 By Sam-Louis Alrocaet